Prediction intervals for economic fixed-event forecasts: Introduction

 To illustrate the quantitative implications of our results, consider a hypothetical forecaster who, as of mid-September, issues a point prediction of 2.1\% GDP growth for the current year, and 1.7\% for the next year.
-Our results for the German data then suggest that a plausible 80\% prediction interval for the current year would be on the order of $2.1 \pm 0.5 = [1.6,2.6]$, compared to $1.7 \pm 1.5 = [0.2, 3.2]$ for the next year, i.e., the prediction interval for the next year is about thrice as wide.
-We thus argue that common statements along the lines of `we expect 2.1\% GDP growth this year, and 1.7\% next year' are not helpful: They implicitly put the current- and next-year forecasts on an equal footing, and over-emphasize the next-year point forecast which is surrounded by considerable uncertainty.\\
+Our results for the German data then suggest that a plausible 80\% prediction interval for the current year would be on the order of $2.1 \pm 0.35 = [1.75,2.45]$, compared to $1.7 \pm 2 = [-.3, 3.7]$ for the next year, i.e., the prediction interval for the next year is more than five times as wide.
+We thus argue that common statements along the lines of `we expect 2.1\% GDP growth this year, and 1.7\% next year' are not helpful: They implicitly put the current- and next-year forecasts on an equal footing, and over-emphasize the next-year point forecast which is surrounded by considerable uncertainty.

 The rest of this paper is structured as follows.
 Section \ref{sec:setup} introduces notation for the fixed-event setup.
-In order to illustrate the statistical implications of this setup, Section \ref{sec:tsbm} considers fixed-event forecasting in a simple autoregressive time series model.
+In order to illustrate the statistical implications of this setup, Section \ref{sec:ar1model} considers fixed-event forecasting in an autoregressive time series model.
 Section \ref{sec:models} introduces the proposed regression methods for forecast postprocessing.
 Section \ref{sec:eval} describes methodology for forecast evaluation and model selection.
-Section \ref{sec:sim} studies the performance of the proposed methods in a simulation experiment, and Section \ref{sec:emp} studies empirical fixed-event forecasts from Germany and the US.
+Section \ref{sec:sim} studies the performance of the proposed methods in a simulation experiment, and Section \ref{sec:emp} considers empirical fixed-event forecasts from Germany and the US.
 Section \ref{sec:disc} concludes with a discussion.
-The appendix contains details about the data, the autoregressive model and the empirical analysis.
+The online supplement contains derivations and further analyses.
 Replication materials are available at \url{https://github.com/FK83/gdp_intervals}.